Sailing barge Snark

-Many of these vessels carried stone from Portland to London to build the great monuments and buildings of the late 19th C city.
-Snark has been rigged as a muley, that is with a larger mizzen than the more familiar river barge and a long bowsprit.
+Her design has been updated to meet modern passenger vessel standards and simplify the handling of sails for safety reasons.
+To all but the specialists, she is a Thames barge of the classic coastal mould.
+She is rigged as a ‘muley’ with a larger mizzen sail than a more common Thames barge and a long bowsprit.
 She retains the lowerable, deck-stepped mast needed to work 'above the bridges'.
-She has raising leeboards and rudder to allow her to dry out on the tidal foreshore of the many estuaries and creeks along the English coast.
+She has a flat bottom, with lifting leeboards and rudder to allow her to dry out on the tidal foreshore of the many estuaries and creeks along the English coast.